What is an API?

 API calls in the cloud, and the REST interface

-Time to back up again for a minute.
+But let's back up again for a minute.

 If you want to see something kind of neat, download Postman and try performing a "GET" on some websites.
 You'll see the markup your browser gets when it requests a site, and you can even use this tool to send "POST" and "DELETE" requests to sites too, if you know of a URL that expects them.